RamPrasad13/ChatBot/README.md

 2. Navigate to the downloaded folder ChatBot
 3. Run 'npm install' in the terminal to resolve dependencies.
 4. Run 'npm run develop' to execute the application on 'localhost:8080'
+5. Open the inspect element & select any mobile device